richipal09/devrel-labs/agentic_rag/README.md

 ### 3. Complete Pipeline Example

-Here's how to process a document and query it using the local model:
+First, we process a document and query it using the local model.
+Then, we add the document to the vector store and query from the knowledge base to get the RAG system in action.

 ```bash
 # 1. Process the PDF